 Hoisin sauce has a distinct umami, sweet, and salty taste.

 This sauce is also dark in color with a thick consistency.
 However, it has a unique fragrance and is very salty compared to Oyster Sauce.
-In addition, there are two groups of hoisin sauce- the light soy and dark soy sauce.
+In addition, there are two groups of hoisin sauce- light soy and dark soy sauce.
 The light soy sauce is salty, while the dark sauce has a sweeter taste.